pathakrahul0/Android-Interview-Question/Kotlin/README.md

     Note: You can't use constructor in object, but you can use init.

 -   **Companion object vs Object in Kotlin?**<br/>
-    <b>Declaration:</b>
+    <b>Declaration:</b></br>
-        companion object:  It is declared inside a class and is used to define properties and methods that belong to the class itself, rather than to instances of the class.
-The companion object is defined using the companion keyword.
+        companion object:It is declared inside a class and is used to define properties and methods that belong to the class itself, rather than to instances of the class.
+The companion object is defined using the companion keyword.</br>
         object: It is declared outside of any class and is used to define a standalone singleton object.
-The object keyword is used to declare and define the object.
+The object keyword is used to declare and define the object.</br>
-    <b>Accessibility:</b>
+    <b>Accessibility:</b></br>
         companion object: The properties and methods defined inside a companion object can be accessed using the class name, similar to accessing static members in Java.
-They are visible and accessible within the class.
+They are visible and accessible within the class.</br>
         object: The properties and methods defined inside an object can be accessed directly using the object's name.
-They are globally accessible, similar to a top-level function or property.
+They are globally accessible, similar to a top-level function or property.</br>
-    <b>Inheritance and Interfaces:</b>
+    <b>Inheritance and Interfaces:</b></br>
         companion object: A companion object can implement interfaces and inherit from other classes.
-It can also be accessed through the class it is defined in.
+It can also be accessed through the class it is defined in.</br>
         object: An object cannot inherit from a class or implement interfaces.
-It is a standalone singleton and cannot be accessed through any class.
+It is a standalone singleton and cannot be accessed through any class.</br>
-    <b>Naming:</b>
+    <b>Naming:</b></br>
         companion object: A class can have only one companion object, and it does not have a separate name.
-It is always called a companion.
+It is always called a companion.</br>
-        object: Each object has a unique name and can be referred to using that name.
+        object: Each object has a unique name and can be referred to using that name.</br>

 ### constructors